osohq/oso/docs/getting-started/application/index.rst

             :caption: :fab:`java` Controller.java
             :language: java
             :lines: 70-81
-            :emphasize-lines: 6-7
+            :emphasize-lines: 7

-        We could change the second highlighted line to:
+        We could change the highlighted line to:

         .. code-block:: java

             ((Expense) authorizer.authorize("create", expense)).save();

         This checks the current user is authorized to create the expense.
         If this passes, then we can happily move on to the ``expense.save()``.

         Now, nobody will be able to submit expenses, since we haven't yet added any rules saying they can.

 .. admonition:: Add a new rule